potmesil/Audiobooks/README.md

 # Audiobooks
-LibriVox audiobooks API cron job fetcher with Web API.
+Application for automated downloading of data from LibriVox API (https://librivox.org/api/info) and providing it through its own Web API.